 9.3.8 Event-trigger location information notification procedure

 Figure 9.3.8-1 illustrates the high level procedure of event-trigger usage of location information.
 The same procedure can be applied for location management client and other entities that would like to subscribe to location information of VAL user or VAL UE.
 This procedure is also used for obtaining latest UE's location for tracking purpose.

+Pre-conditions:

+1. The location sharing policy is available at the location management server if the UE location can be shared among multiple service.

 Figure 9.3.8-1: Event-trigger usage of location information procedure